joinpursuit/Pursuit-Core-iOS/lessons/unit1/optionals/README.md

 - **optional** - A Swift type that wraps another allowing it to either have a value or be nil.
 - **initialize** - To assign a variable or constant its first value.
 - **nil** - A special value meaning "no value".
-Only Optionals can be nil in Swift.
+Only optionals can be nil in Swift.
-- **bind** - The mechanism used to test an `Optional` for a value and assign it to a non-Optional.
+- **bind** - The mechanism used to test an optional for a value and assign it to a non-optional.
 - **idiomatic** - In the context of a programming language, code written in a way natural way for that language, using its conventions and features.
 - **nest v.** - To place code blocks inside of other code blocks.
 One could speak of any combination of conditionals, functions, closures being nested within one another.
 - **diagnostic n.** - A diagnostic is a piece of code or other mechanism whose purpose is to find the answer to a question or problem, not to accomplish functionality of the application.